Pair-Density-Wave in the Strong Coupling Limit of the Holstein-Hubbard model

 Previously~\cite{PhysRevLett.125.167001}, we analyzed a strong coupling limit of the Holstein-Hubbard model, where the on-site direct electron-electron repulsion, $U_\text{e-e}$, is stronger than the phonon induced attraction, $U_\text{e-ph}$.
 We showed that the low energy physics is captured by an effective model of a form similar to the $t$-$J$-$V$ model derived from the strong coupling limit of the ordinary Hubbard model, but in an unfamiliar range of parameters.
 In the effective model, the electron hopping is exponentially suppressed by a Frank-Condon factor, $\mathrm{e}^{-\frac{U_{\text{{e-ph}}}}{2\omega_D}}$, relative to its bare value, $t$, where $\omega_D$ is the optical phonon frequency.
 Meanwhile, the nearest-neighbor magnetic exchange coupling $J$ and density repulsion $V$, are relatively unsuppressed.
 Thus one can readily access novel regimes in which the effective interactions are comparable to or larger than the electron kinetic energy.
 Specifically, we analyzed the model on the two-dimensional triangular lattice in the adiabatic limit, where the suppression is large.
 We found a PDW when the electrons are dilute and the bare hopping integral $t$ is negative (i.e. the band {\em maximum} occurs at $\vec k=\vec 0$ while {\em minima} occur at the $K$ and $K'$ points).
 Unfortunately, in the adiabatic limit, the PDW is a Bose-Einstein condensate (BEC) of real space pairs, in which the same Frank-Condon factor suppresses the condensation temperature, meaning that this order would be destroyed at exponentially small temperatures.

-In the present work we consider the problem within the range of parameters suggested by the previous analysis, but with a finite Frank-Condon factor.
+In the present work, we employ DMRG to study the effective model in a range of parameters suggested by the above discussed analysis, but now for the case of a finite Frank-Condon factor \footnote{The range of $V/J$ over which PDW order occurs was found to be $[0.43,1]$ in the adiabatic limit in \cite{PhysRevLett.125.167001}.
+From DMRG we find that that this range shifts somewhat with increasing Frank-Condon overlap factor.
+Nonetheless, the range in the adiabatic limit provides guidance in searching PDW, and indeed the data shown in this paper lies this range. }.
 For all the cylinders we can treat in this way, we find a divergent PDW susceptibility, as shown in Fig.~\ref{fig:2}.
 The PDW state spontaneously breaks time-reversal and inversion symmetries, resulting in a local pattern of equilibrium currents as shown in the inset of Fig.~\ref{fig:currentcorrelation}.
-The state is far from the BEC limit as can be seen in Fig.~\ref{fig:fermidensity} from the existence of a sharp drop in the electron occupation at well-defined Fermi points corresponding to electron pockets around the $K$ and $K'$ points in the Brillouin zone.
+The state is far from the BEC limit as can be seen in Fig.~\ref{fig:fermidensity} from the existence of a sharp drop in the electron occupation at well-defined Fermi points corresponding to electron pockets around the $K$ and $K'$ points in the Brillouin Zone (BZ).
 However, the size of the pockets (i.e. the value of $2k_F$) is a factor of two larger than what it would be for non-interacting electrons, which we will argue reflects spontaneous valley polarization.
-As shown in Fig.~\ref{fig:Qfit} and the inset of Fig.~\ref{fig:inphase}, the PDW ordering wavevector, $Q$, is incommensurate and density dependent.
+As shown in Figs.~\ref{fig:inphase}\&\ref{fig:Qfit}, the PDW ordering wavevector, $Q$, is incommensurate and density dependent.
 We will show that the ordering vector takes the value expected for intra-pocket pairing.

-{\bf Model and Methods.} - The effective Hamiltonian (with implicit projection to states with no doubly occupied sites) is:
+{\bf Model and Methods.} - The effective Hamiltonian (with implicit projection to states with no doubly occupied sites) is: \begin{linenomath}